riplaboratory/Kanaloa/Tutorials/SoftwareInstallation/RobotX-Simulation/readme.md

 wget http://packages.osrfoundation.org/gazebo.key -O - | sudo apt-key add -

 sudo apt update

+sudo apt upgrade
 ```
 ```
 sudo apt install cmake mercurial gazebo7 git libeigen3-dev libgazebo7-dev pkg-config python ros-kinetic-gazebo-plugins ros-kinetic-gazebo-ros ros-kinetic-hector-gazebo-plugins ros-kinetic-joy ros-kinetic-joy-teleop ros-kinetic-robot-localization ros-kinetic-ros-base ros-kinetic-teleop-tools ros-kinetic-teleop-twist-keyboard ros-kinetic-velodyne-simulator ros-kinetic-xacro ruby wget
 ```

-#### Now build a workspace for VMRC.
+### Create a catkin workspace for VMRC.
 If you are familiar with ROS catkin workspaces, this is a similar concept.
-The steps to setup the workspace are:
+These instructions have you create a new catkin workspace called `vmrc_ws`; however, you can also utilize an existing workspace.

 ```
 mkdir -p ~/vmrc_ws/src